deparr/godot-tools.nvim/readme.md

 > unfinished**

-If all you want is a decent Godot external editor experience do the following:
+Though if all you need is a decent Godot external editor experience you can do the following:

 1. install this plugin:
 ```lua